What I'm up to - September 2022

 All about editing, re-reading and editing again.

-September was the start of autumn here in Scotland, the re-establishment of my daily routines and a bunch of editing.
+September was the start of autumn here in Scotland, the re-establishment of my daily routines, and a bunch of editing.

 Writing